jconorgrogan/Informational-Constructivism/05_Development_and_Roadmap/IC_FAQ.md

 The environment is already there once the system is not described at infinite resolution.

-Random kicks are simply the residual influence of that underspecified environment on the coarse two‑state model.
+Random kicks are simply the residual influence of that underspecified environment (which can be conceptualized as the vast, unmodeled regions of the total Generative Path Space (GPS) in Mode_R) on the coarse two‑state model.

 Therefore Δ_gen is not an extra postulate but the minimal, inevitable by‑product of finite resolution plus finite barriers.